With growing urgency, more US Jews urge Israel to ensure ample food deliveries to Gaza

 There is no overwhelming consensus.
 On the left, some U.S. Jews contend that Israeli Prime Minister Benjamin Netanyahu’s government is guilty of genocide.
 On the right, some conservative Jewish news outlets have suggested the widely verified food crisis in Gaza is a hoax.

-What’s clear is that the ranks of American Jews expressing alarm by conditions in Gaza have swelled.
+What’s clear is that the ranks of American Jews expressing alarm at conditions in Gaza have swelled.

 What are major Jewish organizations saying?